AdamJelley/aligning-agents-like-llms/index.md

 <video autoplay muted loop playsinline style="pos: right; width: 49%">
     <source src="assets/Base Model/Shadow Boxing.mp4" type="video/mp4">
 </video>
 <figcaption><blockquote>A 103M parameter GPT-style transformer agent, trained with imitation learning on 1.12 years of Bleeding Edge human gameplay.
-Not all imitated behaviors are desirable! <br/><br/>Note that videos are not representative of typical gameplay.</blockquote></figcaption>
+Not all imitated behaviors are desirable!</blockquote></figcaption>
 </figure>

 In this work, we consider an illustrative example where the agent spawns on an island with three jumppads (the yellow ramps in the above videos).
 We would like our agent to navigate directly to the left (or right) jumppad.
 We see that our general imitation learning agent sometimes performs this behavior, but not reliably, and over 40% of the time fails to reach any jumppad at all.